Erdos-Projects/spring-2026-hitmakers/README.md

 📄 [Executive Summary](Hitmakers%20Executive%20Summary.pdf)

-> **Can we predict whether a newly charting artist will become a hitmaker or a one-hit wonder?**
+> **Is it possible to predict whether a newly charting musician will become a hitmaker or a one-hit wonder?**

-This project builds a machine-learning pipeline that predicts whether an artist who scores their first Billboard Hot 100 top-20 hit will go on to chart again (`top_20_hitmaker = 1`) or remain a one-hit wonder (`top_20_hitmaker = 0`).
+This project builds a machine-learning pipeline that predicts whether an artist who scores their first Billboard Hot 100 top-20 hit will produce more top 20 hits in the future (`top_20_hitmaker = 1`) or remain a one-hit wonder (`top_20_hitmaker = 0`).

 | | |
 |---|---|